Skip to main content

 • Qualifications

-• Registered Nurse (RN) in good standing with the College of Nurses of Ontario is required.
+• Registered Nurse in good standing with the College of Nurses of Ontario is required.

-• Three (3) years recent experience working within the adult home health care sector with related experience to support the provision of restorative care to older adults.
+• Three (3) years recent experience of working within the Adult Home Health Care sector with related expert practice skills to support the provision of Nursing care to older adults.

 • Knowledge of the related regulatory and legislative requirements within Ontario is required.